forthy42/net2o/wiki/client-auth.md

 emulate.
 You send a normal captcha (a distorted image, voice, a program that generates the text through some non-trivial logic, etc.), which the automatic interception is not able to process.
-You encrypt the answer to this captcha on the client side using the shared secret, and sending <b>only</b> the encryption checksum of this answer.
+You encrypt the answer to this captcha on the client side using the shared secret, and sending **only** the encryption checksum of this answer.
 The intercepting system can not generate the answer to the captcha itself, and therefore can not generate the correct checksum.
 The intercepted client does not have the correct shared secret, and therefore can't